 “Thanks, but you don’t have to give me too much credit.”

 “I know your strength doesn’t just stop at your mouth.
 Don’t have to play this weakling game with me.
-We could all protect Cyndi if you’re worry about it.
+We could all protect Cyndi if you’re worried about it.
 And you could choose to tell me the truth whenever you want.”
 Her hand slipped off Sharon’s shoulder at last.

 “Sharon,” Joanne called out upon seeing Sharon react, her voice still low.
 “Cyndi’s coming.”

 Sharon had no choice but to drop it–for the time being.
 Yet they all knew the conversation was far from over.